-- 'Quick Note' on SIMs is used to alert staff to significant medical needs and to identify specific medication that is taken. - In some cases, it may be necessary to carry out whole school awareness training. - Induction arrangements for new staff will also include any relevant medical training. - It is important that staff working directly with the child are aware of the pupil's condition and of where the pupil's medication is kept, as it is likely to be needed urgently.
+- On Bromcom (MIS), a green box icon with a cross inside it indicates that a child has a medical need.
+The red flag icon is used to alert staff to significant documentation relating to a child including a relevant Medical Health Care Plan. - In some cases, it may be necessary to carry out whole school awareness training. - Induction arrangements for new staff will also include any relevant medical training. - It is important that staff working directly with the child are aware of the pupil's condition and of where the pupil's medication is kept, as it is likely to be needed urgently.
 Class teachers are responsible for making sure that all staff working with the child, including PPA providers, are aware of relevant medical conditions and emergency procedures.